 This mission is conducted in partnership with the Philos Keelpno project, the Greek government’s Emergency Health Response to the Refugee Crisis.
 They have run the camps since mid-2017.

-MedGlobal will be delivering primary care services to the refugee population in the Philos Kleepno primary care clinic.
-We are looking for general and family practice physicians who are comfortable treating both children and adults.
-There is a minimum 2-week commitment.
-Mission dates are ongoing through 2019.
+MedGlobal delivers primary care services to the refugee population in the Philos Kleepno primary care clinic.
+We are looking for general and family practice physicians and nurses who are comfortable treating either children or adults.
+There is a minimum 1-week commitment.
+Mission dates are ongoing.